 Call: 0118 901 5668

-My name is Jemma and I came to be a young ambassador for No5 through the community work I did through NCS.
+My name is Jemma and I came to be a young ambassador for No5 through the community work I did through NCS in 2017.
 I love being a part of a charity that really helps people and hope that I can use my enthusiasm to do just that.

-Hi, I’m Elii, and I’m a Young Ambassador at No5.
+Hi, I’m Elii, I’ve been a Young Ambassador at No5 since 2017.
 I chose to be a Young Ambassador because of my interest in changing the attitude towards mental health issues in society in the UK.
 I am also aspiring to be an Art Therapist, and wished to know more about counselling and therapy for mental health problems.

 Projects they have taken part in include: